MCST Student Clubs and Organizations

 Fitness Club provides students with an open opportunity to develop and engage in physical activities that will promote lifelong personal, mental, social and emotional health.
 Fitness club provides a safe and judgement free environment to all students who are developing and exploring various forms of physical activity.
 Students learn the basics of proper nutrition and explore a wide variety of workout styles ranging from Tabata, Circuit, Body Weight, HIIT, Insanity, etc. Students are provided a weekly/monthly fitness challenge that they can pursue at their own pace.
 Signed parent/student waivers are available in the fitness center and MUST be signed at home PRIOR to the students first day in Fitness Club.
 Waivers are openly accepted from September-June

-The Gay Straight Alliance promotes tolerance and equality among students of all sexual orientations and gender identities by helping to create a school environment free of homophobic and all other types of harassment through educational efforts and awareness-building.
+The Gender & Sexuality Alliance promotes tolerance and equality among students of all sexual orientations and gender identities by helping to create a school environment free of homophobic and all other types of harassment through educational efforts and awareness-building.
 Meetings will include time for students to socialize, discuss issues, and plan events.

 Health Occupations Students of America (HOSA), Advisors: Ms. Gayle Adler & Ms. Cathy Bienkowski